 Become part of the group

 The American Rescue Plan, enacted last March, has helped the overall affordability of premium insurance plans.
-Millions of people signed up during the special enrollment period, and it also helped the millions of people that were already enrolled in plans.
-The Build Back Better Act, which President Joe Biden believes Congress will pass, would extend the ARP’s subsidies and would ensure that people will have access to affordable health insurance beyond 2023.
-This would mean that there is no upper-income limit for a premium subsidy eligibility, and the percentage of income that people would have to pay back for the benchmark plan would be lower.
+Millions signed up during the special enrollment period, while others already enrolled benefited from enhanced affordability and plan access.
+The Build Back Better Act, backed by President Biden, aims to extend ARP subsidies and improve healthcare affordability beyond 2023.
+This legislation removes the upper-income limit for subsidy eligibility and lowers the percentage paid toward the benchmark plan.

 Who should review their subsidy eligibility?